-Remove all labels from the plastic bottles.
+1. Remove all labels from the plastic bottles.
 Wash and dry the bottles thoroughly to ensure all of the sticky residue is gone.

-Cut the plastic bottles into small pieces using scissors.
+2. Cut the plastic bottles into small pieces using scissors.
 Make the pieces small enough to fit inside the metal container.

-Place the pieces of plastic into an oven-safe metal container.
+3. Place the pieces of plastic into an oven-safe metal container.
 To prevent melted plastic from spilling inside the toaster oven, do not overfill the container.

-Place the metal container in the toaster oven for three to four minutes.
+2. Place the metal container in the toaster oven for three to four minutes.
 Increase heat in 25 degree intervals until the plastic is completely melted.
 Different types of plastic have different melting points.

-Remove the metal container from the toaster oven using protective gloves or oven mitts once the plastic is completely melted.
+3. Remove the metal container from the toaster oven using protective gloves or oven mitts once the plastic is completely melted.

-Pour the melted plastic into a mold using a wooden stick.
+4. Pour the melted plastic into a mold using a wooden stick.
 Allow the plastic to completely cool before taking it out of the mold.

-Make a mold by forming clay around one half of an object, then the other half.
+To make your own molds, try forming clay around one half of an object, then the other half.
 Place the two halves together, leaving a hole in the top where the plastic will be poured.
 Then fire the clay mold in an oven to harden it.
 You can also buy molds at craft stores, but for best results choose a mold that is lined with aluminum.

 Wear protective clothing when handling melted plastic.
 Hot plastic can burn skin if improperly handled.